OSP Orientation for Investigators

 In recent years there has been an increase in the number of programs designed for new investigators, including the NIH New Investigators initiative.
 We have details on selected funding opportunities that are especially relevant to new faculty and researchers.

-You can also search for relevant funding opportunities directly through Funding Institutional or you can request assistance with your search from your Sponsored Projects Officer.
+You can also search for relevant funding opportunities directly through Pivot or you can request assistance with your search from your Sponsored Projects Officer.

 If you are an experienced investigator but are new to the University of Utah, you may need assistance with Grant Transfers.